developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 #### Title Bar Icon File
-Allows an image to be specified for display in the EHS Title Bar. **Supports .bmp, .jpg, and .png image formats of medium resolution** (varies by device; some hi-res images might not be displayed).
+Allows an image to be specified for display in the EHS Title Bar. **Supports .bmp, .jpg, and .png image formats of medium resolution** (varies by device; some high-res images might not display).
 Image must be stored locally on the device and specified in the `enterprisehomescreen.xml` file or in the UI using the full path.
-Images will be scaled (up or down) using the aspect ratio of the image to fill the available space (which varies by device).
-Default EHS icon (shown below) will be displayed if tag is missing or left blank, or if the specified icon is missing or invalid.
+Images are scaled (up or down) using the aspect ratio of the image to fill the available space (which varies by device).
+Default EHS icon (shown below) is displayed if tag is missing or left blank, or if the specified image file is missing or invalid.
+Icon can optionally be displayed on other screens.
+See [Reuse Custom Icon](#reusecustomicon) below.

 <img alt="" style="height:350px" src="title_bar_3.png"/>